 Chemical Free Tags

-The second tag is priced at $60 and is much smaller than the ultrasonic tag.
+The first is an ultrasonic tag that lasts a year.
+It costs around $40.
+The second tag is priced at about $50 and is much smaller than the ultrasonic tag.
 It works with your pet’s energetic field to deter fleas.
-The only catch is it takes up to two weeks to reach full strength.
-It’s a good idea to purchase these tags in the winter to prepare for spring.
+The only catch is it takes about 3 weeks to reach full strength.
+It’s a good idea to buy these tags in the winter to prepare for spring.

 Both tags are working well and I’m pleased with the results.
 The great thing is they don’t contain chemicals and I can use them on my cat too.